Franco Luambo: Illness and death

-Franco's body was repatriated to Kinshasa on 15 October 1989.
-A requiem mass was held at the Cathedral of Notre Dame du Zaïre (present-day Cathédrale Notre-Dame du Congo) in the Lingwala commune.
-During the service, Reverend Father Ntoto paid tribute to Franco, stating:"The death of great men becomes a seed.
-As you leave this world captive to sin to settle in the Kingdom of God—and contrary to a commonly held and freely accepted opinion—I would like to recall, in your case, that you were not a disturbance; rather, you were a voice of conscience".He was laid to rest at Gombe Cemetery (Cimetière de la Gombe), typically reserved for national heroes.
-During the burial ceremony, tributes poured in, with Gérard Kamanda wa Kamanda, then Minister of Culture and Arts, remarking: "The greatness of the artist whose passing we mourn also lay in his generous heart.
-A prolific composer, provocative, insatiable, unpredictable, both feared and adored, Luambo was present at every key moment and every stage of the revolution".
-President Mobutu declared four days of national mourning.
-A mausoleum was constructed over his gravesite, and in the months that followed, Avenue Bokassa in Kinshasa was officially renamed Avenue Luambo Makiadi Franco.
+Luambo's body was repatriated to Kinshasa on 15 October 1989, where a requiem mass was held at the Cathedral of Notre Dame du Zaïre (now Cathédrale Notre-Dame du Congo) in Lingwala.
+During the ceremony, Reverend Father Ntoto honored Luambo, describing him not as a disruptive force but as "a voice of conscience".
+He was buried at Gombe Cemetery, a burial ground typically reserved for national heroes.
+Tributes were heard, including remarks from Minister of Culture and Arts Gérard Kamanda wa Kamanda, who praised Luambo's generosity, creative power, and central role in the cultural revolution.
+Mobutu declared four days of national mourning.
+A mausoleum was constructed over Luambo's gravesite, and in the months that followed, Avenue Bokassa in Kinshasa was officially renamed Avenue Luambo Makiadi Franco.